The Mining Law Review: Tanzania

 The percentage of royalty payable for metallic minerals, gemstones and diamonds is 6 per cent.
 The royalty percentage for uranium is 5 per cent, that of gems is 1 per cent and that of building materials, salt and industrial minerals is 3 per cent.

 The Income Tax Act contains specific provisions that apply to the mining industry.
-Although mining companies continue to be subject to 30 per cent corporate income tax on their taxable profits, a new income tax regime has introduced ring-fencing requirements along the value chain and changes with regard to both deduction and depreciation.
-There is no limit on the carry-forward period for tax losses though, losses from one mining licence area can only be offset against profits from the same mining licence area.
-However, the offset of losses brought forward is limited to 70 per cent of current year taxable profit before brought forward losses if an entity has had tax losses in the preceding four years.36 Gains from the disposal of investments in Tanzania, either directly or indirectly, are subject to income tax if the investments fall within the source rules, and, in such a case, the gain will be taxed at a rate of 30 per cent.
-An alternative minimum tax applies at a rate of 0.5 per cent to the turnover of companies with perpetual unrelieved tax losses for the current and preceding two income years.
+Although mining companies continue to be subject to 30 per cent corporate income tax on their taxable profits, the income tax legislation was amended in 2016 to introduce among other things, ring-fencing requirements along the value chain and changes with regard to both deductions and depreciation.
+Subject to continuity-of-ownership and same-business tests, there is no limit on the carry-forward period for tax losses though losses from one mining licence area can only be offset against profits from the same mining licence area.
+However, the offset of losses brought forward is limited to 70 per cent of current year taxable profit before brought-forward losses if an entity has had tax losses in the preceding four years.36 Gains from the disposal of investments in Tanzania, either directly or indirectly, are subject to income tax if the investments fall within the source rules, and, in such a case, the gain will be taxed at a rate of 30 per cent.
+The tax on gain from disposal of mineral rights has to be remitted to the tax authority with 30 days from the day of realisation unless specified otherwise by the Commissioner.37 An alternative minimum tax applies at a rate of 0.5 per cent to the turnover of companies with perpetual unrelieved tax losses for the current and preceding two income years.

-Mining companies are required to withhold tax when making payments in relation to dividends (10 per cent), interest (15 per cent), service fees provided by non-residents (15 per cent), and local professional and consultancy services (5 per cent).
+Mining companies are required to withhold tax when making payments in relation to dividends (10 per cent), interest (10 per cent), service fees provided by non-residents (15 per cent) and local professional and consultancy services (5 per cent).

 The VAT rate is 18 per cent and there is no reduced rate.
 Mining companies enjoy VAT exemption on the import of goods for exploration or prospecting activities to the extent that those goods are eligible for relief from customs duties under the East African Customs Management Act.
 There is also a restriction on input VAT credit where raw minerals are exported without the addition of local value.